-An experimental animal user shall, whenever possible, use a scientifically satisfactory method or a testing strategy which is not related to the use of live animals, instead of the procedure.
+Section 23.1 An experimental animal user shall, whenever possible, use a scientifically satisfactory method or a testing strategy which is not related to the use of live animals, instead of the procedure.

-An experimental animal breeder, supplier and user shall improve the methods used in the animal breeding, keeping, rearing and procedures in order to eliminate or minimise any possible pain, suffering, discomfort or lasting harm to the animal.
-[15 June 2017]
+Section 23.2 An experimental animal breeder, supplier and user shall improve the methods used in the animal breeding, keeping, rearing and procedures in order to eliminate or minimise any possible pain, suffering, discomfort or lasting harm to the animal.

+Section 24.
 It is prohibited to use the following in the procedures:

-- 1) animals, if there exists another scientific method or testing strategy, which is not related to the use of live animals; - 2) live animals if another scientific method or testing strategy has been recognised in the European Union in the protection of animals used for scientific purposes, and unless laws and regulations regarding the protection of animals used for scientific purposes and prohibiting certain types of methods provide otherwise; - 3) animals, which belong to endangered species, which is referred to in the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora of 1973 and in Annex A of Council Regulation (EC) No 338/97 of 9 December 1996 on the protection of species of wild fauna and flora by regulating trade therein; - 4) animals taken from the wild; - 5) non-human primates; - 6) stray and pet animals.
+1) animals, if there exists another scientific method or testing strategy which is not related to the use of live animals;

+2) live animals, if another method or testing strategy not related to the use of live animals has been recognised in the European Union legal acts for obtaining the necessary results, without prejudice to the laws and regulations of the Republic of Latvia prohibiting certain types of methods;

+3) animals which belong to endangered species that are referred to in the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora of 1973 and in Annex A of Council Regulation (EC) No 338/97 of 9 December 1996 on the protection of species of wild fauna and flora by regulating trade therein;

+4) animals taken from the wild;

+5) non-human primates, including great apes;

+6) stray and pet animals.